 Henry Matthew Brock RI (British, 1875-1960)

-Together with his elder brother, Charles Edmund (1870-1938), the Brock brothers formed one of the most dominating forces of late nineteenth and early twentieth century illustrative art in Britain.
+Henry Matthew Brock, together with his elder brother, Charles Edmund (1870-1938), formed one of the most dominating forces of late nineteenth and early twentieth century illustrative art in Britain.
 Both brothers were educated at the Cambridge School and then Brock joined his brother’s studio in 1894 and for many years, the brothers worked together and gained inspiration from each other’s art.
-Henry Matthew Brock married his cousin in 1912, Doris Pegram, the sister of well -known illustrator Fred Pegram.
+H.M.
+Brock married his cousin in 1912, Doris Pegram, the sister of well -known illustrator Fred Pegram.

 Henry had a longer career than that of his brother and was perhaps more gifted as a humourous artist.
 By the year of his death in 1960, Brock had illustrated a large number of books as well as contributing hundreds of drawings to leading periodicals and journals such as Punch, The Graphic, the Quiver and the Strand.